-- The K-12 efforts across Boeing enterprise are not well coordinated - Current resources constrain growth of - New and different programs - Replication of successful programs in other communities - Not all employees are aware of the opportunities/possibilities - Many K-12 schools are unaware of the opportunities/possibilities - There is no recognition given to employees, within the career paths, for service to K-12 programs
+- Current resources constrain growth of - New and different programs - Replication of successful programs in other communities - Not all employees are aware of the opportunities/possibilities - Many K-12 schools are unaware of the opportunities/possibilities - There is no recognition given to employees, within the career paths, for service to K-12 programs

 Boeing is clearly interested and involved in the K-12 education initiatives however more could be done.
-In fact this is the same advice that could be given to any major industry which requires scientists or engineers.
-The Vice President of Operations for Project Lead The Way, Inc. recently stated that "Lockheed Martin sets the standard of commitment to education and to the nation with their innovative and comprehensive Engineers in the Classroom initiative."
-If Boeing or any other industry leader desires to have a significant impact on K-12 education, then they must ask the following questions:
+In fact this is the same advice that could be given to any major industry which employs engineers.
+The Vice President of Operations for Project Lead The Way, Inc. recently stated that "Lockheed Martin sets the standard of commitment to education and to the nation with their innovative and comprehensive Engineers in the Classroom initiative."4 If Boeing or any other industry leader desires to have a significant impact on K-12 education, then they must ask the following questions:

-- Is Boeing Corporate (or any other industry) commitment to K-12 STEM education really there?
-Is it more than just words? - Is Boeing Corporate (or any other industry) really committed to investing time and money in K-12 STEM education, and then recognizing efforts of participants as valuable?
+• Do we really have a commitment to K-12 STEM education?
+Is it more than just words?

+• Are we really committed to investing time and money in K-12 STEM education, and then recognizing efforts of participants as valuable?

-More could also be done if Boeing partnered with other industries to avoid duplication of effort.
-With several successful programs operating within Boeing, this information should be shared across the Boeing organization and the successful programs replicated when appropriate at other Boeing sites.
-This whole area needs coordination and encouragement.
+Boeing has several successful K-12 programs operating at various locations.
+This information should be shared across the Boeing organization, as well as with other industries, and the successful programs replicated when appropriate at other sites.